This opportunity uses the R21 Exploratory/Developmental Research Grants funding mechanism.

 Funding & Duration

-The project period may be up to 2 years.
+The maximum project period is 2 years.

 Non-domestic (non-U.S.) Entities (Foreign Institutions) are eligible to apply.